 Picture a dog led by its master with a leash; he sees a cat and begins barking savagely, pulling its master behind it as it chases the cat relentlessly.
 That is exactly how an emotionally reactive person is!
 When they see something they don’t like, their immediate reaction is of “barking,” “biting” and “tearing to sheds.”

 Emotionally reactive people can be found everywhere- in traffic, shopping centres, social networking sites, roads, political rallies, and neighbourhood.
-Whenever there is a traffic jam, delay, miscommunication, mistakes or controversies, these are the people to react first.
+Whenever there is a traffic jam, delay, miscommunication, mistakes or controversies, these are the people who react first.

 To some extent, we all are slaves to our emotions.
 Becoming a master of your emotional triggers is a long and difficult journey.
 It requires a lot of strength and effort to stop and pull back whenever you are tempted to overreact at a situation.